keptn/keptn.github.io/content/docs/develop/operate/upgrade/index.md

 **Manual converting Helm release from Helm 2 to 3:**

+The following guide to manually convert Helm releases is for Linux and MacOS.
+To perform these steps on a Windows machine, you can spin up a docker container that has already `kubectl`, `helm v2.14.3`, and `helm v3.1.2` installed.

 * Install Helm v2.14.3 CLI (*Note*: this CLI version is called to `helm`):

 ```console
 wget https://get.helm.sh/helm-v2.14.3-linux-amd64.tar.gz
 tar -zxvf helm-v2.14.3-linux-amd64.tar.gz